December Tours

 For those seeking adventure, December offers a range of guided tours that showcase the best of Iceland's winter splendor.

-• Whale Watching: Join a guided boat tour to see humpback whales, white-beaked dolphins, and other marine life.
-This whale watching tour from Reykjavik is available in December, and although winter seas can be unpredictable, the chance to see these majestic creatures is well worth it.
+• Whale Watching: Join a guided boat tour to see humpback whales, white-beaked dolphins, and more.
+This whale watching tour from Reykjavik runs in December.
+Winter seas can be unpredictable, but seeing these majestic creatures is worth it.

-• Ice Caving: Embark on the Crystal Blue Ice Cave Tour in Vatnajokull Glacier, a guided adventure that takes you into the heart of stunning, naturally formed ice caves.
-December is an ideal time to explore these frozen wonders as the ice solidifies into striking shades of blue.
+• Ice Caving: Embark on the guided Crystal Blue Ice Cave Tour in Vatnajokull Glacier, taking you into the heart of stunning, naturally formed ice caves.
+December is ideal for exploring ice caves as the ice solidifies into striking shades of blue.

-• Glacier Hiking: Join the Skaftafell Glacier Hiking Tour and trek across the icy expanse of one of Iceland's vast glaciers.
-Led by experienced guides, this adventure provides breathtaking views and a unique opportunity to explore glacial formations up close.
+• Glacier Hiking: Join the Skaftafell Glacier Hiking Tour and trek across the icy expanse of one of Iceland's vast glaciers with a guide.
+This adventure provides breathtaking views and a unique opportunity to explore glacial formations up close.

 • Snowmobiling: Experience an adrenaline-filled ride on the Langjokull Glacier Snowmobile Tour.
 This thrilling excursion combines speed and panoramic vistas of Iceland's winter landscapes.

-• Horse Riding: Gallop away on a Horse Riding Tour, featuring Icelandic horses known for their unique gait.
-With optional pickup from Reykjavik, this activity is perfect for riders of all experience levels, offering a unique way to explore the winter landscape.
+• Horse Riding: Join a Horse Riding Tour, featuring Icelandic horses known for their unique gait.
+With optional pickup from Reykjavik, this activity is perfect for all experience levels, offering a unique way to explore the winter landscape.

 • Snorkeling: Dive into the Silfra Snorkeling Tour, where you can swim between the North American and Eurasian tectonic plates in crystal-clear glacial waters.
-Professional guides provide photos to commemorate this unforgettable experience.
+Professional guides provide photos for this unforgettable experience.

 Best Things to See in Iceland in December